This story was updated in January 2019.

 64. Don’t stop if you get stuck while talking.
 Take a pause and restructure your thoughts.

-66. Stop procrastinating and start practising.
+66. Stop procrastinating and start practicing.

 67. Watch English interviews of people you love to listen to.